CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Dispenser/BehaviorSupport.md

 ## Addition

-Using the `IItemDefinition#addDispenserBehavior` method to add dispenser behavior of the specific item.
+Use the `IItemDefinition#addDispenserBehavior` method to add dispenser behavior for the specific item.

 `itemDef.addDispenserBehavior(IDispenserBehavior behavior, @Optional IDispenserSoundFunction soundFunction)`